 People burn bridges when they don’t like their jobs and their bosses.
 Or work with totally lame people or are completely bored.
 So you get fired, or laid off, or there comes a time when your job just isn’t what it used to be so you leave.

 You shouldn’t just walk out.
 You should give notice and finish your projects and be polite (if for no other reason than your own sense of pride and accomplishment).
-But there’s no point in continuing a negative relationship once you’re out the door.
-The advice to not burn bridges is outdated.

 As the workplace weather changes, Generation X isn’t happy to see Generation Y as the rainbow in their persistent rainstorm.